codeship/shipyard/styleguide/components/buttons.md

 ---

 ## Loading Buttons
-<p class="text-light margin-bottom-md">Useful when you have a button that triggers an asynchronous action.</p>
+Useful when you have a button that triggers an asynchronous action.
+{: .section-description }

 <div class="margin-bottom-md">
   {% btn Default, :loading, class: 'margin-right-xs' %}